 Dark, claustrophobic, set in brick.
 Shafts of light strike through dank must, finding --

 SAM TALBORT, an arrogant, unlikable man looks at the hangman's platform.
 Stoic.

 A KEY works a lock.
 A door opens, more light stabs in.
-Duncan moves to Sam's cell.
-Sam turns to Duncan.
+Duncan and Sunday move to Sam's cell.